 After all, Back to School is the perfect preview into the holiday purchasing tendencies and shopping trends of your customers—insights you can leverage now based on customer behavior and once again as the holidays draw near.
 For example, was there a unicorn theme to the items a customer purchased for their child this school year?
 Chances are they might be interested in placing unicorn pajamas or a plush unicorn toy under the tree, too.
 Targeting individuals in this way is personalization at its finest, and your customers (and conversion rates) will thank you for it.

-Here are six behavioral marketing strategies targeting back-to-school shoppers to execute now:
+Here are six behavioral marketing strategies targeting back-to-school shoppers to launch as soon as the season starts:

 1. Send personalized emails based on YoY data.